MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis

-\PAR{Render Stage.} In Render Stage, the system uses the generated scenes to generate 2D renderings.
+In Render Stage, the system uses the generated scenes to generate 2D renderings.
 Our system provides both rasterization-based and path-tracing-based renderers to balance efficiency and realism.
-This stage is also configurable, \eg, the number of samples, number of light bounces.
-The renderer supports different kinds of imagery data, \eg, color, depth, normal, semantic, instance.
+This stage is also configurable, e.g., the number of samples, the number of light bounces.
+The renderer supports different kinds of imagery data, e.g., color, depth, normal, semantic, instance.
 The rendered pixel-wise ground truths could facilitate various indoor scene understanding tasks.
 After this stage, the 2D renderings will be sent to the Pixel Process Stage.